jomael/libutf/README.md

 [![Build Status](https://travis-ci.org/tholberton/utfx.svg?branch=master)](https://travis-ci.org/tholberton/utfx)

-Utfx is a C89 library for decoding and encoding UTF-8, UTF-16, and UTF-32 text.
+Utfx is a UTF-8, UTF-16, and UTF-32 decoding and encoding library for C89 and C++11.

-It is meant to be stable, lightweight, fast, and portable.
+It is meant to be stable, lightweight, fast, and portable across platforms and compilers.

 It conforms with [RFC2279](https://www.ietf.org/rfc/rfc2781.txt) and [RFC2781](https://www.ietf.org/rfc/rfc2279.txt), which are distributed with the source code.